 - Mosquito and insect repellents

-If you enjoy using thyme in the kitchen, learning how to grow this wonderful fragrant herb is the next step to add superior flavor to your cooking, in addition to enjoying the many other benefits thyme plants offer!
+If you enjoy using thyme in the kitchen, learning how to grow this wonderful fragrant herb is the next step to add superior flavor to your cooking and enjoy the many other benefits thyme plants offer!